d-portero/Projects/README.md

 ![](assets/README-0bb9f751.jpg)

-Second reactor version utilizing an Arduino Uno
+Second reactor version utilizing an Arduino Uno for temperature control
- #Goals were:
+ # Goals were:
  1. Sterilizable by autoclave
  2. Easily dissasembled for educational use
  3. Made from easily obtained parts